 Some pundits allege that running antivirus software makes computers less secure or less stable, citing examples of antivirus software that was found to have vulnerabilities, false-positive detections, or other flaws (never mind that in virtually every case, such flaws were fixed very quickly after being discovered).

-This is an extremely flawed argument.
-It's akin to refusing to use seatbelts or airbags just because of extremely rare cases where they caused injury, while completely ignoring the fact that both seatbelts and airbags have saved thousands of lives and continue to save lives every day.
+This is a perilously flawed argument.
+It’s akin to refusing to use seatbelts or airbags just because of extremely rare cases where they caused injury, while completely ignoring the fact that both seatbelts and airbags have saved thousands of lives and continue to save lives every day.
 Similarly, using antivirus software is far safer than not using any.

 By protecting yourself, you protect others

 Biological vaccinations can protect against potentially fatal diseases, and although we often think of them as protecting only the recipient of the vaccine, they also protect those who are not vaccinated because they reduce the opportunities for diseases to spread.
 Similarly, using anti-malware software on your Mac helps protect the people you interact with.
 If you can ensure that all your files are safe, then the people with whom you share files won’t get infected.
 This is not only important in a business environment where files you receive and share may eventually be used on many computers, but also in your home environment and among your friends.
 The more people there are who protect their computers against malware, the safer everyone is.

 Although the total quantity of malware samples that affects Macs is still much lower than for Windows, the actual level of risk is much closer than one might assume.
 Macs are just as susceptible to infection as Windows PCs—and one could argue that Macs are actually more susceptible, since recent versions of Windows come with more robust anti-malware capabilities than macOS.